Other / mixed grade configuration · Laurel, IN

 How many students attend Laurel School?

 Laurel School has 245 students enrolled.
-It is a other school in Laurel, IN.
+It is a public school in Laurel, IN.

 What is the student-teacher ratio at Laurel School?